Site Builder is a legacy product and is no longer available to new Customers. |

 Item/Product Pages

-Your item or product pages are comprised of several static components and customizable blocks: the navigation search bar, item or product description, item or product images/video, and up to two custom sections.
+Your item or product pages comprise several static components and customizable blocks: the navigation search bar, item or product description, item or product images/video, and up to two custom sections.

 Making a Booking